The Hairdresser of Harare

 The Hairdresser of Harare is a novel by Tendai Huchu, first published in 2010.
 It chronicles an account of contemporary Zimbabwe seen through the eyes of the eponymous character of the book, a hairdresser working in Harare.

+Plot summary

+The novel follows the life of Vimbai, a talented hairdresser working at a salon in Harare, Zimbabwe.
+Vimbai takes pride in her work and her status as the best hairdresser in the salon, but her world is turned upside down with the arrival of Dumisani, a charming and flamboyant new hairdresser.
+As Dumisani's popularity grows and he becomes a rival to Vimbai, tensions arise between them, leading to a complex relationship that challenges Vimbai's assumptions about herself and her place in society.